In this tutorial session, you will learn how to write a pass in LLVM to instrument loads and stores during compilation of a program.

 To get the most out of this tutorial, you should:

 Getting a development environment set up for writing your own LLVM passes isn't too hard in theory, but it can take a fair amount of time (LLVM+Clang is a large codebase and can take over an hour to compile from source) and might be a bit daunting for those unfamiliar with the LLVM ecosystem.
-Since we only have an hour for the tutorial, we've prepared a pre-canned Linux-based virtual machine image with a ready-to-go development environment for you to participate in the tutorial.
+Since we'll be walking you through working with LLVM during the live tutorial, we've prepared a pre-canned Linux-based virtual machine image with a ready-to-go development environment for you to participate in the tutorial.